Hoja informativa: Manejo seguro de los escombros de los edificios dañados por las inundaciones

 Tips for safely handling renovation and demolition debris:

-- Keep children and pets away from debris, where they could be exposed to sharp objects, electric shock or hazardous material, including asbestos.
+- Use caution when working in or around any damaged building.
+Keep children and pets away from debris, where they could be exposed to sharp objects, electric shock or hazardous material, including asbestos.

 - Always wear personal protective gear and clothing, including eye protection, gloves and boots.